Lincoln Crossing Elementary Boundary Reassignment

 What about siblings already attending TBMS and/or TBHS?

-Students who have an older sibling at TBMS/TBHS will be allowed to attend the same schools as their sibling.
+Students entering middle school in 2028–2029 who have an older sibling currently attending TBMS and/or TBHS will be allowed to attend the same schools as their sibling.

 Can I request an intra-district transfer so my child can attend TBMS?